ichux/outdocks/postgresql/README.md

 2. create the volume, as stated above
 3. cp .env-example .env
 4. alter the variable in .env that was created above to taste
+5. put the directory you created earlier at the variable *POSTGRES_DATA_DIR*

 ## DOCKER INITIALIZATION GUIDELINE
 * Run `docker-compose --project-name od1 up --remove-orphan --build -d` to build and run the containers.